googlearchive/blaze_compiler/proposal.md

 a preliminary hyper-schema should be implemented last, just to evaluate UI generation.
 The bare minimum to get json-editor working.

 ### Examples
-- a big example demonstrating all the features
+- DONE a big example demonstrating all the features